Together they bring a wealth of expertise to offer you a comprehensive range of ecological services from our offices in The Cotswolds and South Wales.

 Ph.D., B.Sc.
 (Hons.), MCIEEM, MRSB

 Alex studied Zoology at Liverpool University, graduating in 2004 with a first class honours degree.
 Following this, she went on to complete a PhD on visual constraints on bird behaviour at Cardiff University, which included research into the impact of artificial lighting on wildlife, and studied Environmental Law and Policy at Cardiff School of Lifelong Learning.
-Alex was awarded a Cardiff School of Biosciences Maximising Impact Award 2011, for taking research to a wider audience than would be normally expected and gives regular assemblies and workshops to school children on aspects of conservation and animal behaviour.
 Alex also gives lectures on European protected species to university students and advises on undergraduate and postgraduate research projects.

 As well as undertaking Preliminary Ecological Appraisals, reptile surveys and translocations, Alex is highly experienced in undertaking ornithological surveys and is a licensed bat ecologist in Wales and England.

-Matt is the newest member to the team at Wildwood Ecology, employed as an assistant ecologist joining in 2016.
-Matt is a field surveyor building on experience gained from working on a large variety of projects and species.
+Matt joined the team in 2016 as an Assistant Ecologist building on his experience gained from working on a large variety of projects and species.
 Since graduating from the University of Portsmouth in 2014 his knowledge and skills have been gained through consultancies and the voluntary sector.

 Matt is experienced in a range of survey methods for protected species including great crested newt (for which he holds a Level 1 Class Licence), water vole, bats and reptiles.
 He also has good knowledge of mitigation methods and the undertaking of preliminary ecological appraisals.